-In the natural foods industry there’s a secondary reality that says if it’s in this category, then it must be good for me.
+In natural foods marketing there’s a powerful, secondary reality that says if it’s in this category, then it must be good for me.
 That’s simply not true.
-The reality is that many so-called “natural” foods have no health benefit whatsoever.
+The reality is that many so-called “natural” foods have no health benefits whatsoever.

 Doesn’t matter.
 Perception is reality.

-So you don’t have to present scientific proof that it’s actually healthy.
+So you don’t have to present scientific proof that a product is actually healthy.
 You just have to work with the existing perception, and present the alternative fact that your product is healthier than the traditional choice.

 Seth Godin refers to these as “truth” stories.
 They’re true within the alternate reality of the market segment.